maxiimilian/hugo-PaperMod/assets/css/README.md

 mv tmp hljs-light.css
 ```
 Additionally, find the `background` key in `.hljs` and delete it or comment it out.
 It will interfere with the variable set in `theme-vars.css`.

+## Update 09.12.2021
+After merge with upstream `papermod`
+ * the syntax highlighting in light mode doesn't quite work.
+There is some problem with the css.
+ * Also, if `an-old-hope.min.css` is renamed to the same name but without `.min.`, hugo cannot compile...
+Some hard coded dependency?